-At the University of Houston-Clear Lake, in accordance with State of Texas law, all benefits-eligible state employees are required to participate in one of two retirement programs (TRS or ORP), in addition to Social Security.
+In accordance with State of Texas law, all benefits-eligible state employees at University of Houston-Clear Lake are required to participate in one of two retirement programs (TRS or ORP), in addition to Social Security.

 An employee who is an active member in TRS at another higher education institution or public school district must contribute to TRS the required percentage of UHS salary regardless of whether or not the UHS position is eligible for TRS membership.

 The Optional Retirement Program (ORP) is a defined contribution plan that is available as an alternative to the Teacher Retirement System (TRS) for full-time faculty, librarians, and certain administrators and professionals employed by Texas public institutions of higher education.
 ORP-eligible employees have 90 days from their first day of employment in an ORP-eligible position to make a one-time irrevocable election of ORP in lieu of TRS.